 After completing his studies, Péter coached young singers as a member of the International Opera Studio at Opernhaus Zürich.
-Following this, he was engaged as a coach and conductor by Staatstheater Mainz, where he assembled a large repertoire of operas.
+Following this, he was engaged as a coach and conductor by Staatstheater Mainz where he has collected a big repertoire of operas.

 From 2011 Péter was the deputy music director of Theater Aachen and Sinfonieorchester Aachen.
 In his two seasons he conducted the premieres of Salvatore Sciarrino’s Superflumina, Rossini’s La Cenerentola, Johann Strauss’s Die Fledermaus, Verdi’s Un ballo in maschera, and Poulenc’s La voix humaine together with Monteverdi’s Il combattimento di Tancredi e Clorinda.
 With the premieres in Aachen of Ariodante and Alcina, Péter initiated a Händel cycle played on period instruments.
 He additionally conducted performances of Bizet’s Carmen, Humperdinck’s Hänsel und Gretel, and Verdi’s Simon Boccanegra, while Tristan und Isolde was significant as the first time he had conducted a Wagner opera.

 In 2015 Péter was invited to join Staatsoper Hamburg, where he made his debut with Puccini’s Manon Lescaut.
-He also worked as a guest conductor at many other German opera houses and symphony orchestras such as – Baadisches Staatstheater Karlsruhe, Staatstheater Kassel, Saarlaendisches Staatstheater, Staatsorchester Nürnberg.
+He also worked as a guest conductor at many other German opera houses and symphony orchestras – Baadisches Staatstheater Karlsruhe, Staatstheater Kassel, Saarlaendisches Staatstheater, Staatsorchester Nürnberg etc.

 In 2016 Zoltán Kocsis personally invited Péter to conduct the Hungarian National Philharmonic Orchestra for the first time.
 Péter has also frequently led concerts by many other leading Hungarian symphony orchestras.

-In 2019 he worked as a guest Professor on the Peter Eötvös Contemporary Music Foundation’s Master Course for Conductors at the invitation of Peter Eötvös himself.
+In 2019 he worked as a guest Professor at the Peter Eötvös Contemporary Music Foundation’s Master Course for Conductors at the invitation of Peter Eötvös himself.